iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### On large initialization scale

 The initialization scale of the network is the absolute size of the neurons' parameters.
 To get a change in the scale, we can simply multiply every parameter by a scalar.
 The initial value of the neuron is a large topic in machine learning as it has a large influence on the quality of the local minimum.
-By default in popular libraries, _He initialization_ is used, it draws neurons from a normal distribution centered on 0 and with a variance in $$\frac{1}{m}$$ with $$m$$ the number of neurons.
+By default in popular libraries, _He initialization_ <d-cite key="he2015delving"></d-cite> is used, it draws neurons from a normal distribution centered on 0 and with a variance in $$\frac{1}{m}$$ with $$m$$ the number of neurons.
 However in the literature, there is a large choice to pick from.

 We say we're on a large scale when neurons do not move far from their initial value during descent.
 This typically happens when using large initial values for the parameters of each neuron.